 When I am not working with clients, I spend time with my family and friends.
-To create my own personal balance, I enjoy music, exercise, gardening and, when time permits, a good book.
+To create my own personal balance, I continue my interest in nutritional health, through growing food, gardening and cooking.
+I enjoy music, exercise and, when time permits, a good book.

 Graduating from the West Coast College of Massage Therapy in May 1994, I began practising as an RMT in July of the same year.
 2018 will mark twenty four years of therapeutic massage work in my hands, mind, and body.
 I am still humbled by the power of touch.

 As owner-operator of a clinic in Campbell River, BC for 16 years, I have developed many skills to effectively offer all aspects of client care.
 Moving to Halifax, Nova Scotia for 3 years was a family choice before returning to the Lower Mainland.
 I joined the ranks of White Rock Massage Therapy Clinic in 2013.
 Rose Newling and I became co-owners of the clinic in 2014.

 It is my job to increase your awareness of what is happening in your body, to remind you that the body is one functional unit.
 I want you to be conscious of your movements and your repetitive strain issues.
 You are the “big tool” in your life.
 I will assist you in acquiring some “little tools” that can help you work in a more optimal fashion.
 I want you to move your body because it was designed to move.

 Taking on the task of understanding a client’s non-optimal function is my primary goal.
 Unwinding the areas of tension throughout the body is my job.
 I believe in a systemic and balanced approach to therapy.